as

 KVD user interface updates

-We redesigned the KVD interface to provide:
+The KVD interface is redesigned to provide:

 • Clear messaging that registration is optional unless you're using Amazon services.